svsticky/constipated-koala/CONTRIBUTING.md

 1. Want to work on something?
 Create a topic branch.
 1. Push the topic branch to GitHub when you want to show something.
 1. Open a pull request.
 Gather feedback.
 Improve the patch.
-1. Occasionally pull from master to ensure you didn't created merge errors.
+1. Occasionally pull from `development` to ensure you didn't created merge errors.
-1. Wait for the PR to be merged into `master`.
+1. Wait for the PR to be merged into `development`.
 Then update local history.

 Please make sure to write a descriptive commit message.
 [Here][commit-messages] you can find some tips for better commit messages.